bekk/bekk-christmas/post/kotlin/kotlinconf-day-2.md

 title: On the second day of KotlinConf
 image: >-
   https://upload.wikimedia.org/wikipedia/commons/6/61/Tivoli_Copenhagen_night.jpg
-ingress: Day 2
+ingress: >-
+  KotlinConf 2019 is over. :cry: Two fantastic days of talks, confersations and conversations.
+Here are some of the highlights from day 2.
 links:
   - title: 'Day 2 talks '
     url: 'https://kotlinconf.com/talks/6-dec'
 ---
+Forslag til ting å skrive om:

-- common first talk
+* common first talk
-- talks
+* talks
-- exhibition
+* exhibition
-- puzzlers
+* puzzlers
-- closing panel
+* closing panel

+**See you in <fyll inn eneste års lokasjon>!**